 The Index Level was set equal to 100.0000 on December 31, 2003 (the "Index Base Date").
-Subject to Index Market Disruption Events and Index Adjustment Events, on any subsequent Index Business Day, the Index Sponsor calculates the Index Level by adjusting the Index Level on the immediately preceding Index Business Day to reflect (a) the return of the Index Portfolio from the immediately preceding Index Business Day, scaled by the Capped Participation as of the immediately preceding Index Business Day, as set forth in the following formula:
+Subject to Index Market Disruption Events and Index Adjustment Events, on any subsequent Index Business Day, the Index Sponsor calculates the Index Level by adjusting the Index Level on the immediately preceding Index Business Day to reflect (a) the return of the Index Portfolio from the immediately preceding Index Business Day scaled by the Capped Participation as of the immediately preceding Index Business Day and (b) the deduction of the index fee that has accrued since the immediately preceding Index Business Day, as set forth in the following formula:

-$$Index{t} = Index{t-1} \times \left[\left(\frac{Index \ Portfolio{t}}{Index \ Portfolio{t-1}} - 1 \right) \times CP{t-1} - Index \ Fee \times \left(\frac{D{t} - D{t-1}}{365} \right) + 1 \right]$$ where:
+$$Index_t = Index{t-1} \times \left[ \left( \frac{Index \ Portfolio_t}{Index \ Portfolio{t-1}} - 1 \right) \times CP{t-1} - Index \ Fee \times \left( \frac{D_t - D{t-1}}{365} \right) + 1 \right]$$ where:

-- Indext is the Index Level on the current Index Business Day; - Index{t-1} is the Index Level on the immediately preceding Index Business Day; - Index Portfolio_t is the Index Portfolio Level on the current Index Business Day; - Index Portfoliot-1 is the Index Portfolio Level on the immediately preceding Index Business Day; - CP{t-1} is the Capped Participation as of the immediately preceding Index Business Day; - Index Fee is 0.85%; and - D_t D{t-1} is the number of calendar days from but excluding the immediately preceding Index Business Day to and including the current Index Business Day.
+- Indextt is the Index Level on the current Index Business Day; - Indextt-1 is the Index Level on the immediately preceding Index Business Day; - Indext Portfoliot is the Index Portfolio Level on the current Index Business Day; - Indext Portfoliot-1 is the Index Portfolio Level on the immediately preceding Index Business Day; - CPt-1 is the Capped Participation as of the immediately preceding Index Business Day; - Index Fee is 0.85%; and - Dt Dt-1 is the number of calendar days from but excluding the immediately preceding Index Business Day to and including the current Index Business Day.